 In February 2022, the U.S. Securities and Exchange Commission, or the SEC, declared effective a registration statement on Form S-3, or the Shelf Registration, covering the sale of up to \$200.0 million of our securities.
 Also, in February 2022, we entered into an Open Market Sales AgreementSM, or the Sales Agreement, with Jefferies LLC, or Jefferies, pursuant to which we may elect to issue and sell, from time to time, shares of common stock having an aggregate offering price of up to \$21.0 million under the Shelf Registration through Jefferies acting as the sales agent and/or principal.
-As of March 31, 2022 we have issued no shares of common stock pursuant to the Sales Agreement.
+As of June 30, 2022, we have issued no shares of common stock pursuant to the Sales Agreement

 Our business has been and could continue to be adversely affected by the evolving COVID-19 pandemic.
 For example, the COVID-19 pandemic has resulted in and could result in delays to our clinical trials for numerous reasons including additional delays or difficulties in enrolling patients, diversion of healthcare resources away from the conduct of clinical trials, interruption or delays in the operations of the FDA or other regulatory authorities, and delays in clinical sites receiving the supplies and materials to conduct our clinical trials.
+While vaccines have become widely available in certain countries, and businesses and economies have reopened, the status of global economic recovery remains uncertain and unpredictable and will continue to be impacted by developments in the pandemic including any subsequent waves of outbreak or new variant strains of the COVID-19 virus which may require re-closures or other preventative measures.
 At this time, the extent to which the COVID-19 pandemic impacts our business will depend on future developments, which are highly uncertain and cannot be predicted.